 How common is diabetes?

-According to the International Diabetes Federation, 382 million people around the world have diabetes, as of 2013.
+According to the International Diabetes Federation, 425 million adults around the world have diabetes, as of 2017.
+In Canada, 11 million people are living with diabetes or pre-diabetes.

 Of these, 90% have type 2 diabetes, and 10% have type 1 diabetes.